 Some say the artist’s dedication to his work ultimately killed him.
 Cézanne was working in a field when a storm broke out, but he continued to work rather than going home.
 He collapsed when he finally made his journey home and was transported home by a driver.
 When he returned to the field the day after, he collapsed, dying from pneumonia a few days later and being buried in his hometown of Aix-en-Provence.

-Cézanne was seen as a pioneer in terms of ‘geometric simplification’ which gave viewers an aethestic experience of depth.
+Cézanne was seen as a pioneer in terms of ‘geometric simplification’ which gave viewers an aesthetic experience of depth.
 Many 20th-century painters were inspired by the way the artist experimented with complex multiple views and simplifications, with Picasso branding the artist as “the father of us all”.
 Cézanne’s work The Card Players sold for over $250 million in 2011.
 This Paul Cézanne art work was created in the early 1890s and was based on local workers who worked for the artist’s family estate playing cards and smoking pipes.

 Paul Cézanne is regarded as a huge influence on a wealth of modern artists and is lauded for the way he built form with colour and adopted an analytical approach to nature.
-The artist is sometimes known as the “Master of Aix” and is said to have helped pave the way for 20th century modernism.
+The artist is sometimes known as the “Master of Aix” and is said to have helped pave the way for 20th-century modernism.
 Cézanne once had a close relationship with Baptistin Baille and Emile Zola, the latter of whom became an acclaimed writer.
 The strength of their friendship led to their becoming known as “les trois inséparables” or “the three inseparables”.
 Cézanne’s relationship with Zola came to an end in 1888 when Zola based a character on him.
 The fictitious character was an unsuccessful and tragic artist, with Cézanne unsurprisingly taking offence to this and the friendship becoming broken beyond repair.
 Some of the most renowned Paul Cézanne art works include The Card Players, Still Life With Apples, Boy in a Red Waistcoat, the Blue Vase, Pyramid of Skulls, Bathers and Curtain, Jug and Fruit.

 Further Reading: